darktab/DreamEPG/README.md

 CJ

-NEW (HEAD, v0.9.1-beta):
+NEW (HEAD, v0.1.0.0-GM1):
 ------------------------

-* argument out of range error when deleting last of more than 1 timers.
-Timer is still deleted correctly --> FIXED
+* no new stuff - some timeouts are better trapped whith poor connection

 KNOWN BUGS
 ----------